 The flight landed at ICN at 16:58 local time.
 It had been a spectacular 13 hours and 33 minutes of pure enjoyment.
 After flights like this I hate to get off.
 But I was also looking forward to spending time in the Asiana First Class Lounge and the up-coming flight to Singapore in first class on Singapore Airlines.

 Spending 14 hours in Asiana Airlines first-class suite was a pleasant dose of reality that the difference between business class and first class can be equally as stark.
-While the gap between business class and first class is normally huge, choosing one premier carrier’s first class over another is a matter of splitting hairs and personal preference.
+While the gap between business class and first class is normally huge, choosing one premier carrier’s first class over another is often a matter of splitting hairs and personal preference.

 One area where comparisons are more easily made is the seat or hard product, and even that depends not only the airline but the plane and sometimes even the seat.
 Of all of the Asian airlines that I’ve flown in first class, being an enclosed suite, the Asiana first-class seat tops the list.
 China Southern’s A380 has a similar suite.
 I flew it domestically from Guangzhou to Beijing.
 It was a great flight but not long enough even with Chinese ATC delays to make a fair comparison.
 The Cathay Pacific 777-300, Korean Air 777-300, and Japan Airlines 777-300 first-class flights had large and comfortable seats but no door.

-The Ethihad A380 First Class Apartment is the largest, most comfortable and most private first-class seat I’ve experienced.
+The Etihad A380 First Class Apartment is the largest, most comfortable and most private first-class seat I’ve experienced.
 However, if asked what my favorite first-class is to fly, I’d say whichever one I’m flying today.